nelson-lang/nelson/modules/files_folders_functions/src/include/dtl/README.md

 When compare two large sequences, `dtl` can optimizes the calculation of difference with the onHuge function.

-But this function is could use when the compared data type is std::vector.
+This function is available when the compared data type is std::vector.

 When you use this function, you may call this function before calling compose function.